EvolutionX-10/discordbot/README.md

 - Minimal dependencies
 - Automated Registering/Updating/Deleting/Syncing of Application Commands
 - Default commands
-  - Chat Input (Slash) Commands [`ping`, `reload`, `eval`]
+  - Chat Input (Slash) Commands [`ping`, `reload`, `eval`, `paginate`]
   - User Commands [`pong`]
+  - Message Commands [`save`]
-  - Message Commands [`say`]
+  - Legacy Commands [`say`]
-- Supports Message Commands, ChatInput Commands, ContextMenu Commands, and more
+- Supports Message Commands, Chat Input Commands, ContextMenu Commands, and more!
 - Type safe, simple, and easy to understand
-- Valid Autocompletions in your IDE for commands and listeners
+- Valid and Robust Autocompletions in your IDE for commands and listeners
+- Extended Client with useful features
 - Colorful and detailed logging
 - Paginator Class for easy pagination using embeds, buttons, and select menus!
-- Resolver Class for easy resolving of multi mentions in chat input commands
+- Resolver Class for easy resolving of multi mentions in chat input command option!

 ## Before you begin